luizaandrade/stata-docker-test/README.md

 TAG=$(date +%F)
 MYHUBID=larsvilhuber
 MYIMG=projectname
+STATALIC=/home/user/Stata-17/STATA.LIC
 ```

 You may want to adjust the `MYHUBID` and `MYIMG` variables. `MYHUBID` is your login on Docker Hub, and `MYIMG` is the name by which you will refer to this image.
 A very convenient `MYIMG` name might be the same as the Github repository name (replace `projectname` with `${PWD##*/}`), but it can be anything.
 You can version with today's date (which is what `date +%F` prints out), or anything else.

-#### Copy the Stata license file

-Copy your Stata license file to the repository's root directory and set its name to *STATA.LIC*.
-You can typically find this file with your Stata installation, at XXXXX.
+You will also need to point to the location of the Stata license in your computer through the variable `STATALIC`.

 #### Run [`build.sh`](build.sh)

 Running the shell script [`build.sh`](build.sh) will leverage the existing Stata Docker image, add your project-specific details as specified in the [`Dockerfile`](Dockerfile), install any Stata packages as specified in the setup program, and store the project-specific Docker image locally on your computer.
 It will also write out the chosen configuration into `config.txt`.
-You will then be able to use that image to run your project's code **on the same machine as you buildt it**.
+You will then be able to use that image to run your project's code **in the cloud or on the same machine as you built it**.

-##### Run the script on the terminal

 1. Open the terminal
 2. Navigate to the folder where [`build.sh`](build.sh) is stored: